gammapy/gammapy/docs/irf/index.rst

 Getting Started
 ===============

-see :gp-extra-notebook:`cta_1dc_introduction` for an example how to access IACT IRFs.
+See :gp-extra-notebook:`cta_1dc_introduction` for an example how to access IACT IRFs.

 Effective area
 ==============